ZeroIntensity/discobase/docs/demonstration.md

 Quotes are applied around the term database because, as mentioned earlier, the database is actually a Discord server created by the user (or by the Discobase bot in many cases), making Discobase the intermediary to couple this connection.

-If we look at the scenairo below, a developer&mdash;from our team&mdash;has programmed a message bookmarking bot that uses the Discord context menu feature `App -> Bookmark` to store away the message onto the database.
+If we look at the scenairo below, a developer &mdash; from our team &mdash; has programmed a message bookmarking bot that uses the Discord context menu feature `App -> Bookmark` to store away the message onto the database.

 ![demo_bot](assets/demo_bot.gif)

-This bot doesn't use any other database&mdash;no SQL, no MongoDB, nothing!
+This bot doesn't use any other database &mdash; no SQL, no MongoDB, nothing!
 Just our very own library, which stores it on a Discord server.

 After storing away our pertinent message to the database, we can use a slash command as per the developer's generous design to get all the bookmarks we've stored away.